Unveiling quantum complementarity tradeoffs in relativistic scenarios: Results

 It is noteworthy that Eq.~\eqref{eq:visi} is the same expression obtained for the visibility of the Mach-Zehnder interferometer in a relativistic treatment with the use of local Wigner rotations in the Newtonian limit~\cite{basso2021interferometric}.
 Then, the visibility of the QDCE and QCRE can be seen as the associated visibility of the Mach-Zehnder interferometer modulated by a function of $\alpha$.

 In Fig.~\ref{fig:nl-visibility}, we display the dependency of the visibility in the Newtonian limit (with the approximation used in Eq.~\eqref{eq:visi}) as a function of $\alpha$ and $\Delta T$.
 Observe that both the BS controller and the particle's spin can store at least partial which-way information.
 As a result, they both contribute to a decrease in the final interferometric visibility.
 Observe that, in the graphic, $\Delta T$ covers the entire domain needed for the quantity in Eq.~\eqref{eq:visi} to change from 1 to 0.
 However, in current devices with appropriate scaling such that $\gamma \Delta V/2 = 1$ s$^{-1}$, $\Delta T$ takes values close to 0.
-This means that the reduction in visibility is minimum.
+This means that the reduction in visibility is minimal.

-To give a more concrete notion of the order of magnitude of this effect, we can compare our expressions with the one obtained by Zych \textit{et al.}~\cite{zych2011quantum}, which derives similar consequences from the ones obtained here, albeit based on a different effect.
-In their approach, the authors relied on the internal degree of freedom of the system acting as a clock.
-The reported expression for $|\langle\tau_0|\tau_1\rangle|$ was $|\cos(\omega \Delta V \Delta T/2)|$, where $\omega$ is the frequency of the clock.
-From Eq.~\eqref{eq:visi}, we see that the difference in the expressions consists of the exchange $\omega \rightarrow \gamma$.
+To give a more concrete notion of the order of magnitude of this effect, we can compare our expressions with the one obtained by Zych \textit{et al.}~\cite{zych2011quantum}, which derives an expression with a form similar to Eq.~\eqref{eq:visi}, albeit different in physical content.
+Indeed, the authors relied on the internal degree of freedom of the system to not be a spin and to act as a clock.
+As a result, the analog of the phase in Eq.~\eqref{eq:visi} for this scenario is a vanishing phase.

+The reported expression in Ref.~\cite{zych2011quantum} for $|\langle\tau_0|\tau_1\rangle|$ for a spinless particle with an internal clock was $|\cos(\omega \Delta V \Delta T/2)|$, where $\omega$ is the frequency of the clock.
+We see that the difference between this expression and our expression for a particle with a spin with no dynamics consists of the exchange $\omega \rightarrow \gamma$.
 If we use the international system of units, this becomes $\omega \rightarrow \gamma/c^2$.
 Then, even if we consider speeds of the order $u = 10^{-1} c$, we conclude that $\gamma/c^2$ is of order $1/c$.
 Meanwhile, as discussed in Ref.~\cite{zych2011quantum}, the frequency of accurate clocks can be of order as high as $10^{15}$ Hz.
-As a consequence, the effect of Wigner rotations is much smaller than the effect associated with very precise internal clocks.
+As a consequence, the effect of Wigner rotations in Eq.~\eqref{eq:visi} is much smaller than the effect associated with very precise internal clocks.
+Therefore, an important conclusion of our analysis is that, in the vicinity of Earth, the results of Ref.~\cite{zych2011quantum} still hold in leading order of magnitude even for spin particles.
+In this sense, our results extend the analysis of Ref.~\cite{zych2011quantum}.